When Windows Client or Server Agent is slow, use WinDbg to catch thread info:

 - Create a local folder C:\symbols, to store the symbol files downloaded from Microsoft (symbols from the Client can also be saved on this folder).

-- From th WindDbg go to 'File' -> 'Symbol File Path', set symbol path to 'srv*C:\symbols*https://msdl.microsoft.com/download/symbols;C:\symbols\pdb1234' (the last part corresponds to the folder the Client's Symbols are saved)
+- From the WindDbg go to 'File' -> 'Symbol File Path', set symbol path

 - Windows Client:

 In WinDbg, go to File, Open Executable.
-Go to the Windows Client installation folder and select 'CoDesktopClient.exe'.
-Type '/child' as Arguments.
+Go to the Windows Client installation folder and select 'ClientShell.exe'.
 Click 'Open', to launch the Windows Client in WinDbg.

 When start Windows Client like this, do NOT start WinDbg as administrator first.